1959 Great Britain

 and got a job in a local garage while spending his evenings studying engineering at

-In 1946 after two years duty in the Air Force Brabham opened a small repair business.
+In 1946 after two years duty in the Air Force Brabham opened a small repair business in Sydney with the help of an uncle.
 He soon made the acquaintance of an ex-patriot American by the name of Johnny Schonberg who raced midget cars.
 Brabham prepared a new car for the American but after his wife induced him to quit racing it was left to Brabham to try his hand.
 After some sketchy instructions he made his debut at Paramatta Park Speedway.
 In his first season he won the New South Wales Championship.
-During this time he would form a partnership with Ron Tauranac that would continue into Formula One and Europe.
+During this time he would form a relationship with Ron Tauranac that would continue later into Formula One and Europe.

 In 1970 he had hoped to retire but finding all the top drivers unavailable he decided to continue driving for one more year.
 Rather than going through the motions he won the season opener at the South African Grand Prix and led the always difficult Monaco Grand Prix until the final corner of the last lap while under pressure of the onrushing Jochen Rindt.
 The Mexican Grand Prix would be his last race but even at 44 the fires still burned bright.